enspirit/webspicy/README.md

 # Webspicy

 A specification and test framework for web services seen as black-box software operations.
-Webspicy yields a better test coverage for a smaller testing effort, because software quality matters.
+Webspicy yields a better test coverage for a smaller testing effort.

 See webspicy in action and make the tutorial on https://yourbackendisbroken.dev

+Have a look at `doc/*.md` for vocabulary and vision as well as `ROADMAP.md`.

 ## Features